-John & Carol Zippert, Director of Program Operations and Cooperative Activist, Federation of Southern Cooperatives/Land Assistance Fund
+John & Carol Zippert strong, Director of Program Operations and Cooperative Activist, Federation of Southern Cooperatives/Land Assistance Fund.

 During his 45 years as director of programs for the Federation's Rural Training and Research Center in Epes, AL, John promoted cooperative economic development for low-income and minority people through advocacy, fundraising, and training and development programs.
 He helped hundreds of Black farmers make successful claims in a class action lawsuit against USDA for discrimination in credit and conservation programs.

 A self-described community worker, Carol dedicated five decades to building cooperatives with the Federation, cultivating opportunities for rural youth, and leading the Federation of Greene County Employees (FOGCE) FCU.
 Located in one of the nation's poorest counties, under Carol's stewardship the assets of the credit union grew from $25,000 in 1975 to $1.4 million in 2017.